odow/SDDP.jl/README.md

 # Kōkako.jl
 *\[kor-kah-co\]*

 __Note: this package is under active development.
-Things may change.__
+Things may change.
+If you currently use [SDDP.jl](https://github.com/odow/SDDP.jl), we recommend you keep using it.__

 Kōkako.jl is a Julia package for solving multistage stochastic optimization problems.
 It is very similar to the package [SDDP.jl](https://github.com/odow/SDDP.jl),